How to Clear Autofill on Chrome: Protect Your Internet Security by Clearing Chrome’s Saved Information

 TeamPassword has a Chrome extension which autofills to most website and shows you record information from a dropdown without needing to go to separate page.

-It also has extensive features for safe credential sharing - something Chrome's password feature lacks entirely.
+It also has extensive features for safe credential sharing with your team - something Google Password Manager only allows you to do with "family".
 Passwords are categorized into Groups, and team members are given access to Groups as needed.
 Removing members and editing records is just as easy.

 Sign up for a 14-day free trial to test TeamPassword with your team members today.